Gerard-Group-Bioinformatics/.github/profile/README.md

 ## Gerard Koppelman's Bioinformatics Group

-This is the Github page of Gerard's koppelman's group at the Beatrix Children's Hospital at UMCG, part of the pediatric pulmonology department.
+This is the Github page of Gerard koppelman's group at the Beatrix Children's Hospital at UMCG, part of the pediatric pulmonology department.

 <!--